HisayoshiMuramatsu/APDOB/README.md

 2. Fundamental frequency estimation of a periodic disturbance
 3. Frequency-varying periodic-disturbance estimation and cancellation

 They are beneficial to realizing precise repetitive operations for automatic systems, such as actuators, industrial machines, robots, and so on.
-The APDOB can be additionally implemented into existing control systems, and we can design controllers of the systems without considering periodic disturbances and the APDOB, as shown in Fig. 1.

 [1] Hisayoshi Muramatsu and Seiichiro Katsura “An Adaptive Periodic-Disturbance Observer for Periodic-Disturbance Suppression,” IEEE Transactions on Industrial Informatics, vol. 14, no. 10, pp. 4446-4456, Oct.
 2018.
 (http://ieeexplore.ieee.org/document/8288655/)